Fibonacci calculation at peak performance

 }

-As you can see nothing really changes, now we are using the big integer which is resizable, and allow us to store massive integers.
+As you can see nothing really changes, now we are using the big integer which are resizable, and allow us to store massive integers.

-Lets try with this implementation and see if gives the same result as Elixir one.
+Lets try with this implementation and see if it gives the same result as Elixir one.

 ## Elixir with input 200